Sungnikah/.github/profile/README.md

 Organization Sungnikah is was build form stracth by some idea and see the other problems what is being experienced started from Dimas aka Tyo and Adit aka Arie wants to get married but we have same of the issue cause COVID-19.
 When COVID came, it paralyzed all industries, especially tourism and wedding solutions.
 This is what makes digital invitations emerge as an alternative solution.

+Sungnikah is a wedding blog website that provides inspiration, guidance and tips for planning the perfect wedding celebration.
+This repository contains the source code of Sungnikah, which is built using the latest web technologies including Next.js, Tailwind CSS and TypeScript.

+## Vision :

+- Inspiring articles and blog posts on wedding planning.
+- Tips and ideas for a memorable wedding celebration.
+- Digitalization Invitation and guest book.
+- Helping user find the best wedding solutions, and celebration.

+## Mission :

+- Sleek and modern design.
+- Easy navigation and user-friendly interface.
+- The best platform digital wedding invitation and easy to use.
+- Cross platform

 > ***“Alone, we can do so little; together we can do so much”* – Helen Keller**
 >